HSRP Configuration and Load Balancing Explained

 R3(config)#

-We also need to configure or update IP configuration on PCs of the local subnet to use the virtual IP address of the HSRP group as the default gateway.
+Configure or update the IP configuration on all PCs on the local subnet to use the virtual IP address of the HSRP group as the default gateway.
 The following table lists the IP configuration of all PCs.

 PC VLAN HSRP Group IP Address Subnet mask Gateway IP